 Carole Grady, President

 Carole Grady is a retired nurse educator and women’s health care nurse practitioner.
-She was the Dean of Health Sciences at Dixie State University and the Director of Nursing Programs at Utah State University.
-She served for six years on the Dixie Regional Medical Center Board of Trustees.
+She was the Dean of Health Sciences at Utah Tech University and the Director of Nursing Programs at Utah State University.
+She served for six years on the St. George Regional Hospital Board of Trustees.
 Carole has great respect for those on the frontlines of providing advocacy and care for individuals who have experienced domestic violence and/or sexual assault.
 By serving on the Board of Directors, she is committed to providing support for the mission and vision of the DOVE Center.
 She lives in St. George with her husband and three golden retrievers.
 She has three grandchildren, and a great-granddaughter.